Lede media

 1. Discover the genetic and environmental bases for neurodevelopmentally based disorders

-2. Determine the factors that increase risk for brain diseases
+2. Determine the factors that increase resilience for positive physical and mental health

 3. Translate research discoveries to develop new intervention and treatment strategies.